Personal tutoring

 Role and responsibilities of personal tutors

-As part of their school’s student support, development and personal tutoring programme, all personal tutors in the University of Nottingham are expected to support, encourage and guide their tutees’ development so that all students are supported in maximising their academic potential, personal development, and professional and employability skills acquisition throughout their time at the University.
+As part of their School’s student support, development and personal tutoring programme, all personal tutors in the University of Nottingham are expected to support, encourage and guide those registered students who are their tutees’ so that they are supported in maximising their academic potential, personal development, and professional and employability skills acquisition throughout their time as a registered student at the University.

 Personal tutors can enable their tutees to achieve this by helping them to review their progress regularly by encouraging self-appraisal and self-development strategies, by helping them to identify learning needs or goals and monitor their progress towards achieving their goals, as well as by exploring developmental opportunities available both within and outside the University.
 The personal tutor will also act as a gateway to the wider support and development provision at the University.